 Listserv Policy

-WDA staff screen our listserv subscription requests to ensure that no member of law enforcement, prosecution or the bench is allowed to join.
-To maintain the freedom of discussion that our list members currently enjoy, we also ask the following of our subscribers:
+WDA staff screens our listserv subscription requests to ensure that no member of law enforcement, prosecution or the bench is allowed to join.
+To maintain the freedom of discussion that our list members currently enjoy, we ask the following of our subscribers:

 Who May Join